Road Safety Dictionary

 Accessibility

-Methods adopted to appropriately ensure access to people with disabilities under equal conditions as others in the physical environment, on transport, and in information and communications, including information systems and technologies, and other services and facilities open to the public or for public use.
+Set of measures aimed at ensuring that people with disabilities have equal access to physical environments, transportation, information and communications, including information systems and technologies, as well as other services and facilities open to the public or for public use.

 Active safety